Joeyboi122/Discordo-Sniffer/README.md

 ```
 1. Create a discord webhook.
 2. Replace "webhook-url-here" with your webhooks url, make sure its discord.com instead of discordapp.com.
-3. (Optional) Compile the file into a exe, dont know how? https://www.youtube.com/watch?v=UZX5kH72Yx4.
 4. Done.

 ## Legal Notice